vlazzarini/vanilla/11.Rubber/README.md

 This example demonstrates realtime audio input processing.
 This is normally sourced from the default audio input in the system, which may be the microphone or a soundcard input.
-At the first time the page is loaded, permission will be sought by the browser to record audio (or use the microphone).
+At the first time the code is run, permission will be sought by the browser to record audio (or use the microphone).
 Once that is granted, Csound can then start realtime audio input.

 This code also uses P5.js to provide a user interface, similarly to earlier examples.
-We will introduce a few differences such as loading Csound from the `setup()` function.
-This hopefully will work everywhere given that permission to use the microphone needs to be granted (fulfilling the need for a user action to start audio).
-However if there are problems to get the audio context started, some form of user action on the page may be required to start Csound.
+We will introduce a few differences such as loading Csound from a user action defined in the `setup()` function.
+This hopefully will work everywhere given that permission to use the microphone needs to be granted.
+Since this may not be enough to fullfill the requirement of a user action to get the audio context started, we will use a mouse press on the canvas to do that.

 We will also introduce the `.then()` method associated with JS Promises and asynchronous processing.

 This web app takes audio from an input, stores it in a 2-second buffer (continuously overwriting it), and allows the time and pitchscale of that waveform to be manipulated in a two dimensional space.

 CsoundObj API code used
 -----------